 October is generally regarded as the start of the busy season as rains let off and more tourists begin to arrive in November.

 Snow in high-elevation places nearer the Himalayas such as Manali can block mountain passes as early a October.

 Communicating in India

-Even with the prevalence of English, knowing a few words in Hindi will come in useful and can enhance your trip experience.
+Even with the prevalence of English, knowing a few words in Hindi (especially the correct way to pronounce namaste) will come in useful and can enhance your trip experience.

 Perhaps the most famous cause of miscommunication for foreigners traveling in India is the Indian head wobble.
-Depending on the context, the fun gesture can be used for everything from saying 'yes' to showing gratitude or as an acknowledgement.
+Depending on the context, the fun gesture can be used for everything from saying "yes" to showing gratitude, acknowledgement, or saying hello!